What is our goal as a species? What is our long-term vision for mankind? Do we have one? Where are we going? Does anyone know?

 Maybe it shouldn’t be surprising that Western culture appears to be dissolving itself.
 A culture cannot persist without a soul.
 The options then, are to revive the soul we lost 150 years ago, forge a new one from scratch, or to self-terminate.

 Jesus was born to a virgin mother.
 What that means is that he had no father.
-What that means is that he started over – he was brave enough to re-consider the norms of the culture.
+What that means is that he started over – he was brave enough to re-consider the foundations of the culture.
 He created something new, he became something new – he did not have a precedent.
 He was not an instance, or variation, of some already existing template for how to be and how to live – he had no “father”.
 His birth to virgin mother was a miracle because it is a miracle to invent something truly new.
 It takes a rare person in rare circumstances to step out of their cultural context and see a new way.

 And so with Christianity.
 It was a new thing.
 It was a new civilizational operating system.
 Jesus represented and embodied a new way to operate, which as it turns out, was actually a very effective way of being in the world for large groups of people – and so it spread.
 Societies running the Christianity code did well compared to others – they endured.
 This doesn’t necessarily mean Christianity is the optimal societal operating system, or that it is “true”, it just means it worked well in a certain time and context.